Kirboyyy/ChatFlowUi/README.md

 ### Configuration

-OmniChatUi is designed to be highly configurable:
+ChatFlowUi is designed to be highly configurable:

 - **Theme Customization**: Update the tailwind.config.js file to customize colors and styling.

 ## Contributing

-We welcome contributions to OmniChatUi!
+We welcome contributions to ChatFlowUi!
 To contribute:

 1. **Fork the Repository**: